The AI Search Visibility Guide for Science marketers

 Layer 2 Amplification

 Build the off-site trust that makes AI recommend you over a competitor.
 On-site content gets you into the running.
 Off-site authority is what gets you cited.
-This is where most Life Science marketers have the biggest gap - and the biggest opportunity, because your competitors have almost certainly not done this yet.
+This is where most Life Science marketers have the biggest gap - and the biggest opportunity, because your competitors may not yet be approaching AI visibility systematically, creating an opportunity for early movers.

 Step 7